-The Employer will advise the Union a minimum of 15 days prior to changing a policy affecting terms and conditions of employment.
+The Employer will advise the Union a minimum of 15 days prior to changing, removing, or introducing a policy affecting terms and conditions of employment.
 The Employer and the Union will meet to discuss such change to the policy.
 The Employer shall consider the Union's comments in good faith.